Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Appendix A: Network Structures

+Following most previous works, we control the network capacity with two hyper parameters $N$ and $M$ as the channel number.
+In the I-frame compression network, we set $N=128$ and $M=160$.
+In the motion compression network, we set $N=64$ and $M=80$ because the rate of motion is relatively small.
+In the residual compression network, we set $N=128$ and $M=160$.
 Regarding the entropy model, we use three kinds of entropy model, including the conventional factorized model \cite{balle2016end} and hyperprior entropy model \cite{balle2018variational} and the autoregressive entropy model \cite{minnen2018joint}.
 For ENVC w/o AR, we apply hyperprior model for I-frame compression and residual compression.
 Factorized model is applied for motion compression.
 For ENVC with AR, we apply autoregressive entropy model in all three compression networks.
 However, the entropy model in our motion compression network does not contain a hyperprior branch.
 That is to say, we directly use mask convolution and parameterize the motion variables as GMM distribution.
 We find this kind of AR model is stable and more effective for motion compression, because the context of motion information is very smooth.